The TUPE transfer process, what you need to know and why it isn’t as daunting as it might seem.

 Before the transfer

-The incoming employer cannot make changes to an employees terms and conditions prior to the transfer – even if the employee agrees to the change.
+The incoming employer cannot make changes to an employee’s terms and conditions prior to the transfer – even if the employee agrees to the change.

-Can we make changes to the employees terms and conditions after the transfer?
+Can we make changes to the employee’s terms and conditions after the transfer?

 A new employer can’t change an employee’s terms and conditions if the reason is the transfer itself.